Doctoral training and HDR

 Chemical and Biological Sciences for Health (CBS2) - ED 168

 The CBS2 doctoral school trains doctors in all areas of Biology-Health, from drug chemistry to the clinic, from genes to behavior.
-It brings together the region's research potential in the fields of Biology and Chemistry related to health, based on clinical teams and major laboratories and institutes.
-Backed by the Rabelais Pole, two LABEX and two Competitiveness Clusters, it offers training through and for research and prepares students for academic careers as well as the private sector.
-With more than 470 HDR supervisors and more than 380 doctoral students in nearly 40 laboratories, this doctoral school has been co-accredited since its creation in 1992 by the UM1 and UM2 universities.
+It brings together the region's research potential in the fields of health-related biology and chemistry, supported by clinical teams and major laboratories and institutes.
+Backed by the Rabelais Cluster, two LABEXs and two Competitive Clusters, it offers training through and for research, and prepares students for careers in both academia and the private sector.
+With over 470 HDR supervisors and more than 380 doctoral students in nearly 40 laboratories, this doctoral school has been co-accredited since its creation in 1992 by the UM1 and UM2 universities.

-The CBS2 Doctoral School is part of the Doctoral College of the Universities of South of France Montpellier- Perpignan.
+The CBS2 Doctoral School is part of the Collège Doctoral Universités Sud de France Montpellier- Perpignan.

 Management team